Pak123Pak/english-learning-android-app/testing/atdd.md

 When the revision starts
 Then I should see:
   - The Traditional Chinese translation of the word
+  - The part of speech (word class) of the word
   - An example sentence with the English word replaced by "___"
   - An input field to enter the English word
   - A submit button